Recycling deals

 The AI analyzes deal notes and history to suggest a reason.
 It’s often right, but not always.
 If you know something the AI doesn’t — maybe you had a conversation that wasn’t logged — override the suggestion.

-Callback Date
+Callback date

 • “No available budget” might suggest 6 months